Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Conclusion and Future Work

+This work addresses the problem of poor generalizability in hate speech detection models when evaluated on new datasets.
+We propose a Multi-task Learning (MTL) pipeline that leverages multiple datasets to construct a more encompassing representation of hate to improve generalization.
+Our results show that our method outperforms existing works when evaluating new unseen datasets and is comparable with state-of-the-art ones for improving performance on a known dataset.

+Furthermore, we contribute a machine-labeled dataset of the online Twitter postings of American Public Political figures and a human-labeled subset.
+We apply the MTL classifier to machine-label the more than 300 thousand tweets in our dataset.
+We investigate the patterns of usage of abusive and hateful speech by public political figures and the effects of MTL training on the shared embedding space representation.
+We find that right-leaning figures produce significantly more abusive and hateful content than left-leaning figures, with the majority of problematic content centered around six topics.
+We also find that MTL training increases the distinctiveness of hateful and abusive speech from neutral speech.

+\textbf{Limitations and Future work} Several directions for future work can be explored based on the findings of this study.
+Firstly, current classification on new domains involves binarizing dataset class labels for unseen classification using label mapping, which can limit the specificity of results.
+A direction for further extension is increasing the specificity beyond the ``problematic vs. harmless'' binary problem.
+As our results show that MTL training increases the distinctiveness of hate in the shared embedding space, improving the specificity regarding the targets of hate speech could be a possible avenue for future work.

-Another direction is to add additional context into the MTL framework.
-Currently, we process only textual data from a single posting and discard accompanying media such as images or videos.
-Adding this additional context into the learning framework could improve predictive power.
+Secondly, future work can focus on incorporating additional context into the MTL framework.
+In this work, we process only textual data from a single posting and discard the accompanying context, such as the conversation chain and attached media (images or videos).
+Incorporating this additional context into the learning framework could improve the model's predictive power.

+Thirdly, pre-trained transformer models have seen significant advancement in recent years.
+This work uses a shared BERT model as its pooling point.
+Future work can explore using different and more recent models such as DeBERTa, XLM-RoBERTa, and GPT-based models over BERT.

+Fourthly, this work identified several topics and targets of hate in the online discourse of public figures.
+In particular, we identified Muslims, women, and immigrants and refugees as targets of hate.
+Future research aims to analyze the impact of the detected hateful tweets on public discourse and how figures interact with such hateful speech, whether by following existing discourse or starting new discussions.

-Finally, while our unseen classification results outperforms the baselines and existing works, the raw F1 value is still relatively low.
-The exact definition of hate learnt by the MTL and single dataset baselines is still unknown due to the black box nature of the model.
-As such, examining dataset characteristics and exploring explainability methods could provide insight into the learnt definitions and what characteristics makes text hateful.
+Finally, while the unseen classification results outperform the baselines and existing works, the raw F1 value remains relatively low.
+The MTL pipeline trains on several datasets simultaneously, forcing the shared model to learn representations useful to classify all datasets used, reducing the bias introduced from each dataset.
+This operates under the assumption that there is no significant overlap in the biases of each dataset, which may or may not be true in practice.
+Multiple datasets with shared biases may, in fact, further exacerbate the problem.
+The exact definition of hate learned by the MTL and single dataset baselines is unknown due to the black-box nature of the model.
+Therefore, examining dataset characteristics and exploring explainability methods could provide insight into the learned definitions and the characteristics that make text hateful.
+Explicitly studying the types of biases and their overlap between datasets is a direction for future work.